 The bottom line, also called as Net Income, is the total profit or loss of the business for a particular reporting period.
 It refers to the location of the net income figure in the income statement of the business (i.e.) as it is presented at the bottom of the income statement.

 - The bottom line gets added to the retained earnings.
-It can be used for paying a dividend to shareholders; buyback of shares; investing further into the business.
+The use of it can be for paying a dividend to shareholders, buyback of shares, investing further into the business.

 - The net income indicates the efficient operations and management of the cost and expenses in the company.
-Shareholders monitor the Net Income closely as a dividend will be paid only when there is a positive bottom line, and it also impacts the share price in the market.
+Shareholders monitor the Net Income closely as a dividend payment happens only when there is a positive bottom line.
+It also impacts the share price in the market.

-- The Net Income can be increased even by reducing the cost and expenses like efficient production and operation functions; effective pricing in the procurement of raw materials; reducing other expenses via effective operations and strategies.
+- The Net Income can be increased even by reducing the cost and expenses.
+E.g., efficient production and operation functions, effective pricing in the procurement of raw materials, reducing other expenses via effective operations and strategies.

 How to Calculate the Bottom Line of a Business?

-The formula to calculate the bottom line of a Business income is shown below:
+The formula to calculate the bottom line of a Business income is as below: